Erengun/Insider-Branch-Api/README.md

     - Start the backend server:

         ```bash
+        cd backend
         npm start
         ```

+    - Open your browser and navigate to `http://localhost:3000`

 2. **Frontend:**

     - Start the frontend development server:

         ```bash
+        cd frontend
         npm start
         ```

-    - Open your browser and navigate to `http://localhost:3000`
+    - Open your browser and navigate to `http://localhost:5173`

 ## Environment Variables